opengisch/QField-docs/README.md

 QField is a community driven open source project.
 As such we are very happy to get your help and feedback.

-Therefore we will be very happy if you can help us by
+Therefore we appreciate if you can help us by

  * Documenting features (in English)
  * Improving the documentation (in English)